elchulito88/Lead-Gen-Workshop/README.md

 <img src = readme_images/AddNewFileforAppsh.png width="800">
 </p>

-Next, we will create a file called app.sh.
+Next, we will create a file called **app.sh**.
 It's a bash script that will start and run the Shiny App server based on the inputs provided.
 Copy the following code snippet in -

 ```shell